 Due to a high price volatility of certain CS:GO skins such as Dragon Lore, we are unable to accept certain CS:GO skins which may not be popular among CS:GO players.
-In order to tackle the issue, our platform has an embedded filtering option in the inventory section, which allows the player to view skins that are currently available for sale.
+In order to tackle the issue, our platform has an embedded filtering option in the inventory section, which allows the player to view skins that are currently available for sale, and order them from the cheapest CS:GO knife to the most expensive CS:GO knife.
 Also in our latest update, we are now accepting DOTA 2 skins in SkinCashier.
 Despite being a third-party trading marketplace, we are grateful to players from DOTA 2 and CS:GO communities who trusted our service as we are sincere in assuring players price transparency, security and the wide range of payout options for real-world money.

 Although the official Steam community market does enable player-to-player CS:GO trade, the remuneration is locked within the steam account.
 Thus, trading with a trusted and secured marketplace like SkinCashier allows you to sell CS:GO skins like Dragon Lore for real money, and earn actual side incomes while playing CS:GO.
 Do note that as with other third-party marketplaces, we do charge a similar fee (11.5%) as the official Steam marketplace for every CS:GO trade performed in SkinCashier.